Utopia (Utopia album)

 Utopia is the second of two self-titled albums by the rock group Utopia (the other being Todd Rundgren's Utopia).
 It was released in 1982 (see 1982 in music).
 It was also their only album for Network Records.

 During the composing phase of this album, Kasim Sulton had left to pursue a solo career, and Doug Howard from the band Touch was brought in on bass.
 Howard co-wrote two songs on the album, "Feet Don’t Fail Me Now" and "I’m Looking at You But I’m Talking to Myself".
 These songs are credited to "Utopia and Doug Howard" on the finished album.
 Howard stepped aside when Sulton decided to return, had no further involvement with the group, and was not featured in the album's cover photo.

 Videos and singles were released for "Feet Don't Fail Me Now" and "Hammer in My Heart".
 Footage for "Hammer in My Heart" was recorded live on August 18, 1982, at MTV's official first-birthday celebration hosted by VeeJay Nina Blackwood.
 The song peaked at #31 on Billboard's Mainstream Rock chart.
 Both were featured on the VHS video release "The Utopia Sampler" nominated in 1983 for a Grammy for Best Short Form Video.

-The original vinyl LP was released as a three-sided set of two 12" discs - the third side including five additional songs.
-It was then released as a single LP with the five additional songs on the included two-sided EP.
-Then as a single LP with an included five-song 45.
-The later CD releases simply include the five bonus tracks as part of the complete album (raising the song total from 11 to 15) with no mention of their origin on the bonus EP.
+The original vinyl LP was released as a three-sided set of two 12" discs - the third side including five additional songs, repeated on both sides of the second disc.
+It was then released as a single LP with the five additional songs on the included two-sided EP, then as a single LP with an included five-song 45.
+The later CD releases simply include the five side three tracks on the same disc as the rest of the album.
 In Europe, the EP was pressed as a 7" with the five songs split between the two sides; elsewhere, the EP was pressed as a 12" with all five songs repeated on both sides of the EP.

-Track listing (Vinyl)
+Track listing

-BMI credits all songs to Powell/Rundgren/Sulton/Wilcox except: